sphinx-contrib/youtube/CONTRIBUTE.rst

 Clone the repository
 ^^^^^^^^^^^^^^^^^^^^

-First off, you'll need your own copy of **sphinxcontrib-youtube** codebase.
-You can clone it for local development like so:
+First off, you'll need your own copy of the **sphinxcontrib-youtube** codebase.

 Fork the repository so you have your own copy on GitHub.
 See the `GitHub forking guide for more information <https://docs.github.com/en/get-started/quickstart/fork-a-repo>`__.